 (Pad Krapow Moo Sub – ผัดกระเพราะหมูสับ)

-This is one of the most popular street food dishes in Thailand that you can simply and quickly cooked at home.
-Fresh Thai holy basil is the key ingredient to this dish giving it its unique flavor along with chili, garlic and your choice of meat or seafood.
+This is one of the most popular street food dishes in Thailand that you can simply and quickly cook at home.
+Fresh Thai holy basil is the key ingredient to this dish giving it its unique flavour along with chilli, garlic and your choice of meat or seafood.

 Stir-fried pork and green beans with red curry paste